 One evening, he dropped his head abruptly about 4 times, crying.
 Then, he burped.
 Maybe it was just gas.

 But the next evening, it happened again…and then a third night, around the same time every night.
 Something didn’t feel right.
-After some online research, we found Infantile Spasms (IS)–categorized as a “catastrophic” childhood epilepsy.
-But what are the chances he would have that?
+After some online research, we found Infantile Spasms (IS)–categorized as a “catastrophic” childhood epilepsy with drastic consequences (30% fatality rate and 90% chance of significant developmental delays).
+But what were the chances he would have that?

 The next morning, we managed to get a same-day neurologist appointment due to a cancellation.
 The check-up yielded very little, and the doctor was just sending us on our way, telling us that we shouldn’t worry too much, when our son went into his first ever seizure cluster.

 We were promptly admitted to a hospital.
 What started as a 30-minute appointment to relieve our greatest fears turned into a week-long hospital stay that confirmed it instead.
 His EEG showed modified hypsarrhythmia.
 Our 5 month old baby was diagnosed with Infantile Spasms and our world changed forever.